Production

 The interview will be with a panel of lecturers from the Junior Conservatoire of Production and we want to hear your interests and experience of the theatre.
 At the interview you should:

-- be prepared to talk about theatre productions you have seen recently and what you liked and disliked about them
+- Be prepared to talk about theatre productions you have seen recently and what you liked and disliked about them

-- discuss your aspirations for your future study and career goals
+- Discuss your aspirations for your future study and career goals

-- bring any evidence you have of your interest in production e.g. artwork or technical drawings, achievement certificates or photographs from events you have been involved with
+- Bring any evidence you have of your interest in production e.g. artwork or technical drawings, achievement certificates or photographs from events you have been involved with

 Everyone, regardless of the outcome, will receive verbal feedback on the day.
 Above all, remember the panel wants to see you do well and we look forward to meeting you.